 I wrote my first story at age 7.
-It was a fictional account of a bear named Q who received a puppy for Christmas.
-I later transitioned to global nonfiction work: I’ve written about spending a night at a women’s homeless shelter in Arizona, efforts to combine development with livability in Myanmar, wage increases for female factory workers in Cambodia and federal immigration policies in the Northern Mariana Islands, among other issues.
-My stories have been published by The Associated Press, the Washington Post, the Los Angeles Times, NBC News, Marie Claire, Al Jazeera America, Travel Weekly and others.
+It was a fictional account of a bear named Q who received a puppy as a gift.
+I later transitioned to global nonfiction work: I’ve written about refugees creating podcasts to stem gender-based violence, why work is so good for women in Iceland and immigration policies in the Northern Mariana Islands, among other issues.
+My stories have been published by The Associated Press, The New York Times, The Washington Post, The Los Angeles Times, Ms. Magazine, NBC News, Next City, Thomson Reuters Foundation, Conde Nast Traveler and others.

 This is me on a photoshopped day.